7 Linking databases

 7.3.1 Building a link table

-In this section, we work towards creating a link table can be used in subsequent chapters and that represents what appears to the standard approach in research.
+In this section, we work towards creating a link table that can be used in subsequent chapters and that represents what appears to the standard approach in research.

 The basic idea of crsp.ccmxpf_lnkhist

-and a date, one can match that gvkey
+one can match a gvkey

 -date combination to a PERMNO (here called lpermno